hackalog/hackalog.github.io/_posts/2020-02-20-reproducibility.md

 [munge-supervised]: https://raw.githubusercontent.com/hackalog/bus_number/master/notebooks/references/charts/munge-supervised.png

-In supervised learning, around 2/3 time is spent munging the data in the furst place, before you finally get around to doing your analysis.
+In supervised learning, around 2/3 time is spent munging the data in the first place, before you finally get around to doing your analysis.
 In unsupervised learning problems it's was more like 90%.

 Admittedly, like all statistics, these actual numbers are made up, but